Christopher-Mata/Christopher-Mata/README.md

 - 🔭 I’m working on bridging marine ECU and independent module data to frontend displays!

-- 🌱 I’m currently learning embedded systems engineering practices!
+- 🌱 I’m currently learning embedded systems engineering!

 - ⚡ Fun fact: I was a former Overwatch Top 500 and a long-time music addict!